khaeru/sdmx/doc/howto.rst

     cat_response = ecb.categoryscheme()

 Like any other scheme, a category scheme is essentially a dict mapping ID's to the actual SDMX objects.
-To display the categorised items, in our case the dataflow definitions contained in the category on exchange rates, we iterate over the `Category` instance:
+To display the categorized items, in our case the dataflow definitions contained in the category on exchange rates, we iterate over the `Category` instance:

 .. ipython:: python